smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Observability/Distributed Tracing.md

 7. [Trace Data Interpretation and Correlation](#trace-data-interpretation-and-correlation)

 ## Introduction
 The Distributed Tracing system in the audit event processing workflow provides end-to-end visibility across microservices, enabling comprehensive monitoring of audit events from creation to archival.
 This documentation details the implementation of the tracer module, which creates and propagates trace IDs, span contexts, and parent-child relationships throughout the system.
-The tracing infrastructure supports integration with external Application Performance Monitoring (APM) tools through OpenTelemetry standards, allowing organizations to leverage existing monitoring ecosystems.
+The tracing infrastructure supports integration with external Application Performance Monitoring (APM) tools through OpenTelemetry standards, with a focus on OTLP (OpenTelemetry Protocol) as the primary export mechanism.
 The system captures detailed performance metrics, error information, and execution context, which can be used to identify bottlenecks, debug complex failures, and measure latency across distributed components.

 ## Core Tracing Components